The Dark Side of Gravity: B=-1/A, Gravitomagnetism

-It is instructive to compare this preferred frame effect to the preferred frame effect that arises in the Parametrized Post Newtonian formalism:
+It is instructive to compare our DG preferred frame effect to the preferred frame effect that arises in the Parameterized Post Newtonian formalism, a general framework making it easier to classify alternative theories of gravity according their predictions:

-Following Ref.~\refcite{Will}, p209, for an earth orbiting satellite, the dominant effect comes from the solar term leading to a periodic angular precession with a one year period, with amplitude:
+Following Ref.~\refcite{Will}, p209, for an earth orbiting satellite, the dominant effect comes from the solar term (the source is the sun) leading to a periodic angular precession with a one year period, with amplitude: